-- Led by Barts Health NHS Trust, in partnership with the Chickenshed Theatre Company.
+- Led by Barts Health NHS Trust, in partnership with Chickenshed Theatre and East London NHS Foundation Trust.

-- To be implemented with up to 80 patients (and their parents/carers) living with chronic physical illness accessing paediatric services through Barts Health NHS Trust at The Royal London Hospital.
+- Implemented a group intervention, combining narrative therapy and therapeutic play, with patients living with chronic physical illness and their carers accessing paediatric services through Barts Health NHS Trust at The Royal London Hospital.

-- Will promote the psychological wellbeing of these children and young people by enabling them to develop stories about themselves that focus on their strengths and abilities
+- Promoted the psychological wellbeing of these children, young people and carers by enabling them to develop stories about themselves that focus on their strengths and abilities.

-Children and young people living with chronic illness are at increased risk of developing psychological problems.
-This can have a negative impact on their treatment adherence, health outcomes and quality of life.
-The importance of addressing psychological wellbeing as part of physical health care has been highlighted, however, provision of psychological support for these patients is currently limited.
+Children and young people (CYP) living with chronic illness are at increased risk of developing psychological problems, which has a negative impact on their treatment adherence, health outcomes and quality of life.